 - hgt.reset=1 - show only the default tracks -

 to show the reverse-complement of the ABO gene

 - oligoMatch=pack&hgt.oligoMatch=DNASEQ - switch on the Short Match track and highlight a matching sequence -

 to highlight the TATAWAR motif in the ABO locus

-to highlight a part of the ABO locus in pink
+to highlight two parts of the ABO locus in red and blue.

 Combine the above pieces of information into a URL of the following